Lezeper/vesta-box-beta/README.md

 In the demo, I am dropping my phone(or glasses) in the box and it will trigger the sleeping mode, turn off all the light and computer.
 Take out the phone from the box and the system will assume you are wakeup, then giving your information about today's weather and plan. http://imlewis.com/sha/006.mp4
 ### OLED version of VB
-The first version of VB, I removed this OLED later since I dont think it is necessary. http://imlewis.com/sha/003.mp4
+The second version of VB, I removed this OLED later since I dont think it is necessary. http://imlewis.com/sha/003.mp4

 ## Install and configuration